+The difference of threshold value choice will affect the extent of focus area which, if used to determine census tract level outreach targeting, change the implementation scope and resource requirement.
+The interpretation of flag map should ideally be combined with individual SVI map to see which variables does the census tract are prominent on.

 CORRELATION TESTING

 Producing a correlation matrix allowed for an investigation into the dependence between multiple variables at the same time.
 Values near 1 and -1 show variables that are highly correlated.
 Table 1 shows the variables in the Flu SVI are mostly uncorrelated, with the exception of household size and employment density which appear to have perfect correlation.
 Additional investigation would have to occur to determine why these variables appear so closely linked.